duckdb/duckdb-web/docs/archive/0.8/guides/python/sql_on_arrow.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/guides/python/sql_on_arrow
+selected: SQL on Apache Arrow
 title: SQL on Apache Arrow
-selected: SQL on Apache Arrow
 ---

 # How to execute SQL on Apache Arrow